-Paul has extensive experience working with clients to detect and prevent customer churn.
-He emphasized the complex nature of churn, particularly in ecommerce retail.
+Van Loon has extensive experience working with clients to detect and prevent customer churn.

-For this very reason, many ecommerce experts and partners, such as Forecast, are embracing probabilistic approaches to churn.
-They provide an immensely powerful framework but can seem overwhelmingly complex for the end-user.
+For this, many e-commerce experts and partners, such as Forecast, are embracing probabilistic approaches to churn.

 Essentially, these models aim to predict the probability that a customer will continue to purchase over time and identify those who may be at risk.

 The underlying premise is pretty intuitive: If a shopper typically has (or is expected to have) a specific pattern of activity that they begin to deviate from, they may be at risk.

 An individual’s “health” as a shopper should inform your approach to the customer relationship.

 Essentially, mitigating customer churn is trying to keep all of your shoppers healthy.

 Therefore, in order to diminish churn and sustain profitable customer retention, the first step is learning how to gather and analyze data on your customers.